Angelbots1339/Website/README.md

 ### Sponsors

+The images for sponsors can get weird with formatting.
+Make sure to test on a variety of screen sizes.
+Screens below a width of 600 pixels should always be fine, and so the most important size to test is 601 pixels width.
+If the sponsors are poking off the right side of the site or overlapping with others, you can increase their height or decrease their width.
+One method is to put the image into google docs or similar software with a white background, and then take a screenshot and crop, in order to increase the height.

 - `name:` The name of the sponsor
 - `level:` There are different tiers of sponsors for our team depending on donations.
 This is the level.
 - `logo:` This is the path to a logo for the sponsor.
 The logos should be horizontal, and there should be a substantial